muratk3n/thirdwave/en/README.md

 was tearing shit up overseas.
 Good times.
 But those days are gone, right?

 Why not experiment with new ideas like floating cities, instead of reliving old ones?
-In international waters, anyone can create such structures.
-They would create lots of innovation.
+On international waters, anyone can create such structures, and they would spur lots of innovation.

 "Was Brexit abt being against globalization?"